tatellog/shoppingCar/libs/bower_components/materialize/CONTRIBUTING.md

 Before writing tests, make sure you understand what the expected-behavior of the component actually is.
 Reading over the component code and documentation will greatly aid you in this regard.

 Use `describe` blocks to section disparate portions of tests and `it` blocks inside those to further break up tests into features.
 Inside `it` blocks, you can have multiple except statements.
-As a general testing principle, be sure to try and test both the case and its “inverse” to lessen the chance for false positives.
+As a general testing principle, be sure to try and test.js both the case and its “inverse” to lessen the chance for false positives.

 Example:
 ```javascript